-Green smoothies also happen to be lower in calories than most standard meals so – even though they are rich and filling – dropping weight can be an additional result.
+Green smoothies also are lower in calories than most standard meals, so – even though they are rich and filling – reducing fat cells can be an additional result.

 The main purpose of smoothies is to improve nutrition and health, but they also can help you drop fat.
-Many freshly made smoothies have between 285 to 385 calories, yet are satisfying – similar to the way a milkshake fills you up.
+Many freshly made smoothies have between 285 to 385 calories yet are satisfying – similar to how a milkshake fills you up.

-I wasn’t always as fit as I am now; the reason I use my blender so much is that I want to have the high energy and excellent health required to live a passionate life.
+I wasn’t always as fit as I am now; I use my blender so much because I want to have the high energy and excellent health required to live a passionate life.

 I make all kinds of smoothies throughout the week.
-Some are as thick as ice cream and have more fruit than vegetables and those can be a good choice for a cheat meal.
+Some are as thick as ice cream and have more fruit than vegetables, which can be a good choice for a cheat meal.

 This smoothie is high in leafy greens and delightfully sweet – making it easy to kick-start your healthy day and meet your vegetable quota.

 - Pineapple Juice (1 cup) – This will be the liquid base.
-If you’d prefer you can cut your own fresh pineapple chunks but be sure to add enough water to cover the blender blades.
+If you’d prefer, you can cut your fresh pineapple chunks but be sure to add enough water to cover the blender blades.

-- Parsley (handful) – Often used as a garnish, in this case, it compliments the kale by being mineral-rich and a great antioxidant as well.
+- Parsley (handful) – Often used as a garnish, in this case, it compliments the kale by being mineral-rich and a great antioxidant.

 - Mint Leafs (handful) – Its pleasant taste enhances.
-Mint also cleans out your digestive tract and research indicate it has anti-cancer properties.
+Mint also cleans your digestive tract; research indicates it has anti-cancer properties.

 - Ice (1 cup) – Adds a chilled and slushy texture.

-You’ll really need a good blender to liquidize all those soft leaves.
+You’ll need a good blender to liquidize all those soft leaves.